 A blood test is also available for IgG that includes dairy, wheat, gluten, eggs, sugar, soy, meats, fish, nuts, Candida and yeasts.

-There are medications available to manage the symptoms for both allergy and food intolerance, however the underlying causes are often not addressed.
-To cure the conditions before they progress to more serious diseases, the root causes must be identified and treated.
+There are medications available to manage the symptoms for both allergy and food intolerance but it is important to address the underlying cause and to treat the cause before it progresses to more serious diseases.

 IMI’s Founding Director, Naturopath and Homeopath Graeme Bradshaw recommends the Four R Program as the important steps to cure allergy and food intolerance.
 The four steps are: Remove, Replace, Repair and Regulate.